Introduction

 Booth recognizes that “an MBA is as much about personal growth as it is about professional development,” so they also typically include a question that allows you to dig deep and share some more personal details about who “you [are] outside of the office.”

 These kinds of questions provide you with a chance to let your personality shine through so that the admissions committee can really get to know you and subsequently decide if you will be a good fit for a cohort of MBA students that has been described as “an accomplished, diverse, and occasionally quirky class.”
-As important as work experience is for any MBA applicant, these questions require that you reach beyond your office experiences, go deeper into who you are at your core, and share what makes you tick.

 Think back on any important experiences or accomplishments that may have been defining moments for you.
 Booth loves to see community involvement, so if you have volunteer experiences, this would be the perfect opportunity to draw upon them.
-Try not to get caught up with thinking about telling Booth’s admissions committee exactly what you think they might want to hear.
+Try not to get caught up in thinking about telling Booth’s admissions committee exactly what you think they might want to hear.

 The Optional Essay